 Civic was used to try to limit sybil attacks, and seems to have worked pretty fine.

 As we said, the token price was fixed, which instantly gave a "market cap" valuation to the offering.

 The combo of limited per-account supply and fixed price made for an interesting explosive mix.

-you still can only buy 6.7 ETH worth of it (plus ask friends, SOs, etc. to donate their device / ETH account).
+Imagine you're someone who wants to bet big on this token: you still can only buy 6.7 ETH worth of it (plus ask friends, SOs, etc. to donate their device / ETH account).

+This means that usual whale buyers would have to rely on secondary liquidity to buy their usual ticket size.
 But on the other side they wouldn't find big dumps, but only small sellers that bought ~6 ETH worth of the tokens and wouldn't want to sell it all.